Lifetime of bimerons and antibimerons in two-dimensional magnets: CONCLUSIONS AND OUTLOOK

 \section{CONCLUSIONS AND OUTLOOK}

-In this combined study between DFT and HTST, we investigated the lifetimes of meron bound states with topological charges $Q=\pm1$ in the CGT layer of the FGT/CGT interface. and observed the evolution of their stability under an applied magnetic field perpendicular to the easy-plane of CGT.
-Along this continuous transformation, we distinguish two regimes separated by the critical magnetic field $B_z^{\text{sat}}=1.54~$T. Below this field, the rotation within the easy-plane remains an unbroken symmetry, which affects the stability but mostly their shape and entropy.
-While the unbroken symmetry leads to Belavin-Polyakov-like long-range profiles of solitons, it also hinders the formation of a magnon gap, which in turn means that the entropy is dominated by contributions from non-local excitations.
-Beyond the discussion of relevant particle-antiparticle effects observed in our simulations, we find that despite the broken inversion symmetry in CGT, this entropic stabilization does not distinguish between particles and antiparticles in the easy-plane magnet below a certain magnetic field of $B_z=1.54~$T, which is in strong contrast to skyrmions and antiskyrmions \cite{goerzen2023lifetime}.
-We further conclude that the entropic stabilization of magnetic solitons in CGT exceeds that in the heavily investigated ultrathin film Pd/Fe/Ir(111).
-Since entropy is the leading state function for lifetimes beyond ultra-cold temperatures, we emphasize the viability of easy-plane solitons in 2D vdW magnets for future computing schemes that utilize more than one kind of soliton.
+In this combined study between DFT and HTST, we investigated the lifetimes of meron bound states with topological charges $Q=\pm1$ in the CGT layer of the FGT/CGT interface and observed the evolution of their stability under an applied magnetic field perpendicular to the easy-plane of CGT. \moritz{We} distinguish two regimes separated by the critical magnetic field $B_z^{\text{sat}}=1.54~$T. Below this field, the rotation within the easy-plane remains an unbroken symmetry, which affects the stability \moritz{and shape of solitons, which range from degenerate bimerons and antibimerons to non-degenerate skyrmions and antiskyrmions.} While the unbroken symmetry leads to Belavin-Polyakov-like long-range profiles of solitons, it also hinders the formation of a magnon gap, which in turn means that the entropy is dominated by contributions from non-local excitations.
+We further conclude that the entropic stabilization of magnetic solitons in CGT exceeds that in the heavily investigated ultrathin film Pd/Fe/Ir(111), \moritz{visible from Fig.~\ref{fig:lifetime}(e).} Since entropy is the leading state function for lifetimes beyond ultra-cold temperatures, we emphasize the viability of easy-plane solitons in 2D vdW magnets for future computing schemes that utilize more than one kind of soliton. \moritz{}

-From a materials perspective, the proposed 2D vdW heterostructures can serve as a promising platform to realize a richer variety of magnetic solitons with distinctive symmetry and topology, whose stability can be easily tuned by external stimuli such as gating, strain, or twistronics \cite{burch2018magnetism,Dongzhe_prb2023}.
+From a materials perspective, the proposed 2D vdW heterostructures can serve as a promising platform to realize a wider variety of magnetic solitons with distinctive symmetry and topology \moritz{\cite{zhu2026strongly}}, whose stability can be easily tuned by external stimuli such as gating, strain, or twistronics \cite{burch2018magnetism, Dongzhe_prb2023}.